yunshengb/GraphSim/README.md

 # GraphSim

-This is the repo for Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching (AAAI 2020).
+This is the repo for Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching (AAAI 2020), and Convolutional Set Matching for Graph Similarity.
+(NeurIPS 2018 Relational Representation Learning Workshop).

 ## Data and Files